nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### **Command Feature Purpose**

-The `filter` command allows users to filter specific people in the `HRPlatform` based on their application status.
+The `filter` command allows users to filter people in the `HRPlatform` based on their application status.

 #### Key Components
-- `FilterCommand`: Executes the filter operation based on the user's input.
+- `FilterStatusCommand`: Executes the filter operation based on the user's input.
-- `FilterCommandParser`: Parses user input to create an `FilterCommand` object.
+- `FilterStatusCommandParser`: Parses user input to create an `FilterStatusCommand` object.
-- `LogicManager`: Invokes the `FilterCommand` to execute the filter operation.
+- `LogicManager`: Invokes the `FilterStatusCommand` to execute the filter operation.
 - `ModelManager`: Implements the `Model` interface and contains the internal list of persons.
 - `Predicate`: Represents the status for finding persons whose status matches in TalentSG.
-- `HRPlatformParser`: Creates an `FilterCommand` object based on the user input.
+- `HRPlatformParser`: Creates an `FilterStatusCommand` object based on the user input.

 ### **Sequence of action**